As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 Like all UNLV students, faculty have free access to national newspaper subscriptions.
 All faculty may activate a complimentary membership to the Wall Street Journal and New York Times.
 Using UNLV’s WSJ partnership link, faculty gain unlimited digital access to WSJ.com and WSJ apps.
 Membership lasts for one year and must be re-activated each year.
 For additional information, visit the UNLV Library Guide for WSJ.
 Faculty also have access to The New York Times online, The New York Times Book Review, and The New York Times Magazine.
 Faculty can claim their free membership by going to Access NYT and selecting the University of Nevada, Las Vegas from the dropdown menu.
 Faculty must re-authenticate their eligibility every four years.
 Both news platforms offer an extensive array of teaching resources and support for faculty’s instructional use of the newspapers and related information in courses.
 For additional information, visit the UNLV Library Guide for NYT.

-The start date for Spring 2024 mid-semester courses is April 1.
+The start date for Fall 2024 mid-semester courses is November 4.
 Mid-semester courses allow five weeks of instruction before the start of the final exams for semester long courses.
 Mid-semester courses should include a minimum of 750 minutes of classroom instruction per credit.
 Mid- semester courses are designed, approved, and built within academic Departments, Schools, and Colleges.
 This process should be completed as early as possible, to allow for proper scheduling and advertising.
 Please note that these courses are FTE-generating courses, just as any others offered by that academic unit.
 Thus, each Department/School needs to complete any necessary employment documents for instructors teaching mid- semester courses.
 If the week-long Spring Break Recess falls within a mid-semester course, Spring Break does not count as part of the five weeks of instruction.

 Any student missing class, quizzes, examinations, or any other class or laboratory work because of observance of religious holidays will be given an opportunity during that semester to make up for the missed work.
 The make-up opportunity will apply to the religious holiday absence only.
 It is the responsibility of the student to notify the instructor within the first 7 calendar days of the course for Summer courses, and of their intention to participate in religious holidays which do not fall on state holidays or periods of class recess.
 For additional information, please visit the Missed Classwork policy, under Registration Policies, on the Academic Policies webpage.